WilliamsandBrandanLab/WilliamsandBrandanLab.github.io/code/index.md

-#Analysis code for calcium imaging and electrophysiology
+# Analysis Code for calcium imaging and electrophysiology

 ### Code designed within the lab
 [Miniscope Analysis Package](https://github.com/WilliamsandBrandanLab/MiniscopeAnalysis) - Created by Guillaume Etter in 2018